shamim0754/Grails3/readme.md

 ```
 params Scopes - Mutable map of incoming request query string or POST parameters
 `def id = params["id"] or def id = params.id`
-The `respond` method uses Content Negotiation to respond with the most appropriate content type
+The `respond` method uses Content Negotiation to respond with the most appropriate content type.Syntax <br/>

-`respond object,map arguments`
+Parameters:

+object - The object to render
+arguments - A map of arguments.
+Supported arguments:

+view - The view to use in case of HTML rendering
+model - The model to use in case of HTML rendering
+[formats:['xml', 'json']] // pick the best content type to respond with from the given formats

 index.gsp
 ```html